The conference takes places at the Philosophical Faculty of Charles University, Prague:

 Moving on beyond a research agenda that seeks to posit a dichotomy between free and unfree labour or design a spectrum of scalar shades of coercion between the opposite poles of freedom and unfreedom, the WORCK network has attempted to understand how practices and processes of labour coercion can illuminate social practices (and vice versa) at specific historical junctures and in various geographical settings.

-The final conference seeks to bring together scholars conducting empirical research on such practices and processes, as well as on the perspectives of historical actors and how they were entangled in social asymmetries.
-We welcome submissions from participants at any stage of their career, including doctoral students and independent scholars.
-Our aim is to attract researchers from the entire spectrum of social sciences and humanities who study labour coercion with historical perspectives in a variety of disciplines.
+This conference brings together scholars conducting empirical research on such practices and processes, as well as on the perspectives of historical actors and how they were entangled in social asymmetries.

 If you are presenting a paper, or acting as keynote speaker or chair/moderator, you are already registered for the conference, and don’t need to register again.
 If you would like to take part in the conference as a guest, please register via the following link: